 Jesse Casler, VP of Administration

-Jesse Casler has been with HOPE since October 2004.
-His education includes a B.A. from Eastern Nazarene College and both an M.A. in International Relations and an MBA from Boston University.
+Jesse has been with HOPE since 2004.
+He has a B.A. from Eastern Nazarene College and both an M.A. and an MBA from Boston University.
 The field of microfinance falls at the intersection of these degrees, combining Jesse’s heart for developing countries and his business expertise.
 Prior to and during his graduate work, Jesse gained experience in international banking at State Street Corporation’s international headquarters in Massachusetts and later at a subsidiary of Advent Software.
-He has traveled extensively throughout Eastern Europe, Africa, Asia, and the Caribbean.
-Jesse has served the finance and accounting, operations, and administration teams while at HOPE, and brings a broad perspective to his work.
-He has served as a church board member and Treasurer and is deeply committed to HOPE’s Christian mission.
-Jesse lives in Lancaster with his wife, Krista, and their two sons.
+He has traveled extensively throughout Eastern Europe, Africa, Asia, and Latin America working in the finance, accounting, operations, and administration teams while at HOPE.
+He has served as a church board member and treasurer and is deeply committed to HOPE’s Christian mission.
+Jesse and Krista, his wife, live in Lancaster, PA, with their two sons.

 Peter Greer, President & CEO